Ruth Herbert

+Biography

+Background

+Ruth Herbert was the daughter of a West Country brass founder.
+She was also known as Mrs Crabbe, having married Edward Crabb, a share and stock dealer, which gave her a certain measure of respectability generally lacking in actresses in the Victorian era.
+By the mid-1850s, she was no longer living with her husband.
+She embellished the surname Crabb with a final "e" but used her maiden name Herbert as a stage name.

 Actress

-She was the daughter of a West Country brass founder.
-She was also known as Mrs. Crabbe, having married Edward Crabb, a share and stock dealer, which gave her a certain measure of respectability generally lacking in actresses in the Victorian era.
-By the mid-1850s, she was no longer living with her husband.
-She embellished the surname Crabb with a final "e" but used her maiden name as a stage name.

-She had performed at the Theatre Royal, Glasgow in 1855 before she made her London stage debut on 15 October 1855 at the lower-class Royal Strand Theatre.
+She had performed at the Theatre Royal, Glasgow in 1855 before she made her London stage debut on 15 October 1855 at the Royal Strand Theatre.
 She also acted at the Olympic Theatre before moving on to St. James's Theatre, London.

 Her early roles were in comedy and burlesque productions and she drew eyes with her beauty.
-She drew favorable reviews with her performance as the lead in Tom Taylor's Retribution at the Olympic.
+She gained favourable reviews for her performance as the lead in Tom Taylor's Retribution at the Olympic.
 One of her well-known roles was the lead in an 1863 stage production of the sensation novel Lady Audley's Secret at St. James's Theatre.
-Author Mary Elizabeth Braddon said Herbert gave her favorite performance as Lady Audley.
+Author Mary Elizabeth Braddon said Herbert gave her favourite performance as Lady Audley.

+Artist's model

+Portrait by Dante Gabriel Rossetti, 1859.
+The word "stunner" is written on the left.